iconofsin/literate-evm-dev/src/UniswapV1/factory.md

 NewExchange: event({token: indexed(address), exchange: indexed(address)})
 ```

-Factory emits the `NewExchange` event every time an Exchange is created; this is consistent with the practice of informing off-chain dApp counterparts about important state changes of the on-chain system. `NewExchange` records two pieces of information: the address of the ERC20 token in the pair (`token`) and the address of the Exchange contract deployed for the pair (`exchange`.)
+Factory emits the `NewExchange` event[^events] every time an Exchange is created; this is consistent with the practice of informing off-chain dApp counterparts about important state changes of the on-chain system. `NewExchange` records two pieces of information: the address of the ERC20 token in the pair (`token`) and the address of the Exchange contract deployed for the pair (`exchange`.)

 ```python
 exchangeTemplate: public(address)